-Performing Arts
+Performing Arts 0.5 credit

 PREREQUISITE: None.
 This one semester course is designed for students with little or no theatre experience.
 The class promotes an understanding and appreciation of all aspects of the theatre.
-Classwork focuses on handson exploration of basic acting skills, theater terminology, technical production and creative expression through classroom projects and practicum performances.
+Classwork focuses on hands-on basic acting skills, theater terminology, technical production and creative expression through classroom projects and practicum performances.
 In addition, the course also develops critical listening and speaking skills, aesthetic awareness, creative problem-solving skills, and the skills to work independently and as a group to achieve a common goal.
 As the class is hands-on, students are expected to participate in all classroom exercises and projects.

-MUSIC APPRECIATION
+MUSIC APPRECIATION 0.5 CREDIT